-In addition any other conditions that the court feels is required for the child to continue with their in home confinement.
-Of course any granting of in home confinement will require that the child stay away from and make on contact with the alleged victim and also forbids contact with anyone alleged to be connected with or a companion in the offense.
+In addition, any other conditions that the court feels is required for the child to continue with their in-home confinement.
+Of course, any granting of in-home confinement will require that the child stay away from and make no contact with the alleged victim and also forbids contact with anyone alleged to be connected with or a companion in the offense.

 If a child is not considered a risk to themselves, others, or the personal property of others they can be detained in non-secure facilities.
 The judge will look at the nature of the offense, prior criminal record, and the child’s age to determine if a non-secure facility is appropriate.